bibinwithab/Social-media-clone/README.md

-## Social Media Clone - Caption Chaos
+### Social Media Clone - Caption Chaos

-Full Stack App developed using MERN stack that lets you post memes and caption it.
+>Full Stack App developed using MERN stack that lets you post memes and caption it.

-## Deployment
-# Workshop-Project-1-Instagram

-### Installation
+## Installation

 1. Clone the repo
    ```sh